 In our remaining two weeks on Ascension Island, we got a taste of some incredible underwater beauty.
 We did a couple of dives out of Comfortless Cove, which earned its name from its use as a quarantine spot for yellow-fevered sailors back in the day.
-Just outside of the bay are the remains of an 1840’s shipwreck, a plethora of ?sh & some very aggressive moray eels that attacked our cameras & ?ippers more than once.
-These bold eels became a constant part of our dives, along with Trigger ?sh, Trevally, Squirrel ?sh, Trumpet ?sh, Flounders, Rock ?sh, Puffer ?sh, Groupers, Urchins, & more.A brave Moray eel out in the open just before attacking our camera for the ?rst of three times.
+Just outside of the bay are the remains of an 1840’s shipwreck, a plethora of fish & some very aggressive moray eels that attacked our cameras & flippers more than once.
+These bold eels became a constant part of our dives, along with Trigger fish, Trevally, Squirrel ?sh, Trumpet fish, Flounders, Rock fish, Puffer fish, Groupers, Urchins, & more.A brave Moray eel out in the open just before attacking our camera for the first of three times.

 Alex & Brady investigating the 1840’s Shipwreck remains.

 Drones-eye-view of the crew’s human starfish configuration at Comfortless Cove.